blockfrost/openapi/README.md

 Feel free to open PR against the `master` branch.
 It is a great place to start any discussion for new features and changes to the Blockfrost API.

+### UI

+When you push a new commit, the documentation for your branch is automatically generated on Vercel and added to your PR as a deployment.

 ## Usage

 You can download [`openapi.yaml`](openapi.yaml) directly from the repository or use this project as a dependency in your JavaScript/TypeScript project.